deeppavlov/DeepPavlov/docs/components/bert.rst

 BERT for Ranking
 ----------------
 There are two main approaches in text ranking.
-The first one is interaction-based which is relatively accurate but works slow and the second one is representation-based which is less accurate but faster.
+The first one is interaction-based which is relatively accurate but works slow and the second one is representation-based which is less accurate but faster [1]_.
 The interaction-based ranking based on BERT is represented in the DeepPavlov with two main components :class:`~deeppavlov.models.preprocessors.bert_preprocessor.BertRankerPreprocessor` and :class:`~deeppavlov.models.bert.bert_ranker.BertRankerModel`